cumtr/cumtr.github.io/CV.md

 - 2022 – M. Serrano.
 Characterization of the MT genome of the barn owl (*Tyto alba*)
 - 2023 – P. Kergoat.
 Development and application of a novel method to detect selection with genomic data.
 - 2023 – R. Saenger Irias.
 Genomic history of the color variation of the barn owl (*Tyto alba*)
+- 2023 – A. Hartaoui.
+Reconstruction of the phylogeny of the barn owl (Tyto sp.) using mitochondrial genomes.
+- 2023 – C. Torres.
+Unveiling colour traits of the barn owl with AI image analysis.

 •	Schools: